pivotal-cf/om/CONTRIBUTING.md

 1. Search existing github issues that may already describe the idea you have.
-   If you find one, consider adding a comment that adds additional context about your use case, and/or your interest in helping to contribute to that effort.
+   If you find one, consider adding a comment that adds additional context about your use case, the exact problem you need solved and why, and/or your interest in helping to contribute to that effort.
 2. If there is no existing issue that covers your idea, open a new issue to describe the change you would like to see in `om`.
-Please provide as much context as you can about your use case and the reason why you would like to see this change.
+Please provide as much context as you can about your use case, the exact problem you need solved and why, and the reason why you would like to see this change.
 If you are reporting a bug, please include steps to reproduce the issue if possible.
 3. Any number of folks from the community may comment on your issue and ask additional questions.
 A maintainer will add the `pr welcome` label to the issue when it has been determined that the change will be welcome.
 Anyone